grafana/loki/docs/sources/operations/loki-canary/_index.md

     	Print this builds version information
   -wait duration
-    	Duration to wait for log entries on websocket before querying loki for them (default 1m0s) -write-max-backoff duration
+    	Duration to wait for log entries on websocket before querying loki for them (default 1m0s) -write-addr string
+      The write target of Loki server URL:Port, e.g. loki-writer:3100.
+Loki write address can also be set using the environment variable LOKI_WRITE_ADDRESS.
+If not set, the read address will be used.
+This is useful when using push mode with distributed Loki setup.
+  -write-max-backoff duration
     	Maximum backoff time between retries  (default 5m0s) -write-max-retries int